Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Proofs

 which implies that condition \eqref{eq:th_pwfs} does not hold.

 Next, we prove the `only if' part by assuming that condition \eqref{eq:mwsd} of Proposition \ref{prop:mwsd} holds.
-In order to show condition \eqref{eq:th_pwfs} holds, we evaluate its left-hand side for an arbitrary $i \in N ~s.t.~ F_Y(y_{i-1}) < 1-d^+$ to obtain
+In order to show condition \eqref{eq:th_pwfs} holds, we evaluate its left-hand side for an arbitrary $i \in N$ such that $F_Y(y_{i-1}) < 1-d^+$ to obtain